• Python

 Summary

-• Use return to output a value from a function.
+• The return statement sends a value back from the function.

 Continue Learning